 Set-LocalUser -Name "kalki51" -Password (ConvertTo-SecureString -AsPlainText "tax234@52" -Force)

-Using the WMI Win32_UserAccount Class command
+Using the WMI Win32_UserAccount Class

-$user = Get-WmiObject Win32_UserAccount -Filter "Name='<Username>'"
+$user = Get-WmiObject Win32_UserAccount -Filter "Name='Username'"

 Example:

-$user = Get-WmiObject Win32_UserAccount -Filter "Name='<kalki52>'"
+$user = Get-WmiObject Win32_UserAccount -Filter "Name='kalki52'"

-with the account name.
+with the relevant information:

 Member discussion